 If the waste tank is getting full, or if you are returning home from camping, it’s time for cleaning.
 Almost every area has a chemical disposal.
 If your area doesn’t, you can find a nearby septic tank.

 First, remove the tank from the rest of the toilet.
 Then, take it to the chemical disposal or a septic tank.
 Remove the cap from the tank and pour out the waste into the proper disposal area.
 Wash the toilet properly both inside and outside, and add water to the disinfectant if you plan to use it again right away.
 Finally, screw the cap back to the tank, and attach the tank to the toilet.

 Disposing of Waste

 The storage space of your portable toilet will need emptying after a couple of uses.
 To dispose of your waste responsibly, find a secluded site at a reasonably good distance from human inhabitancy.
 Many areas have restrictions on burying human feces in the ground.

 Carrying biodegradable bags is the smartest solution for this task.
-You can throw them away wherever you find trash receptacles or bury them in the ground.
+You can throw them away from wherever you find trash receptacles or bury them in the ground.
 If you do bury your bags, do it a minimum of 100 yards away from any body of water and at least 6″ deep.
-These unique bags use a chemical powder to convert urine into solid waste.
+These unique bags use chemical powder to convert urine into solid waste.